EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 You can avoid this if necessary.
 See the sub-section [on deploying individually](#deploying-the-operators-individually).

-**Note:** this helm chart sets sensible defaults for the location of the operand images.
-If you need to use other repositories, please see the section on [controlling the image repositories](#controlling-the-image-repositories).
+**Note:** this helm chart do not set default image location of the operand images, you need set those explicitly.
+For more information please see the section on [controlling the image repositories](#controlling-the-image-repositories).

 **Note:** You will need credentials to retrieve the various